30% ruling new rules in 2025

 New minimum threshold

 Each year the 30% ruling minimum threshold gets adjusted for inflation.
-In 2025 the minimum salary will be € 50,436.
+In 2025 the minimum annual salary is expected to be € 46,660.
 It was € 46,107 in 2024.
-That means that in 2025 you will only be able to apply the 30% ruling to your salary above € 50,436.
-That means you will have to earn €72,051 per year in order to have the full benefits of the 30% ruling in 2025.
+That means that in 2025 you will only be able to apply the 30% ruling to your salary above € 46,660.

 For more information on the 30% ruling in the Netherlands, check our FAQ page